alpaca-lang/alpaca/README.md

    environments to track whether a function application is referring to a known function or a variable.
 The output of this stage is either a module definition or a list of errors found.
-3. Eventual type checking.
-I suspect this will have some awkward overlaps with the environments built in the previous step and may need to be integrated there.
+3. Type checking.
+This has some awkward overlaps with the environments built in the previous step and may benefit from some interleaving at some point.
+An argument against this mixing might be that having all functions defined before type checking does permit forward references.

 ## AST Construction
 Several passes internally